Under Colorado law, manslaughter is a form of homicide that is less serious than murder. You commit manslaughter when:

 Under Colorado law, you are considered insane when as a result of a mental disease or defect:

-- You are incapable of distinguishing right from wrong concerning the crime with which you are charged or
+- You are incapable of distinguishing right from wrong concerning the crime with which you are charged, or

-You cannot use the insanity defense, however, if your diminished capacity resulted solely from voluntary intoxication.
+Simply suffering from a serious mental illness such as schizophrenia or bipolar disorder is not enough.
+You also cannot use the insanity defense if your diminished capacity resulted solely from voluntary intoxication.

-A successful diminished capacity defense, therefore, requires a great deal of legwork as well as the testimony of medical experts to explain that you had no awareness of your actions at the time of a killing, or were unable to understand the consequences.
+A successful diminished capacity defense, therefore, requires a great deal of legwork as well as the testimony of medical experts to explain that you had no awareness of your actions at the time of a killing or were unable to understand the consequences.

-Manslaughter cases frequently turn on eyewitness testimony.
-And yet even honest and well-meaning witnesses can make errors due to multiple factors, including:
+Manslaughter cases frequently turn on eyewitness testimony, yet even honest and well-meaning witnesses can make errors due to multiple factors.9 Therefore, many researchers consider eyewitness testimony inherently unreliable.10

 Our experienced Colorado criminal defense attorneys have some proven techniques to counter unfavorable eyewitness testimony.
 These include (without limitation):